containeroo/cloudflare-operator/docs/content/core_concept.md

 ```

 !!! info
-    Because more than one `source` is set, cloudflare-operator shuffle the list with `IpSources` and try to fetch a valid IPv4 address, until the first response is valid.
-If none of the `IpSources` return a valid IPv4 address, cloudflare-operator will set the status of the `IP` object as `failed`.
+    Because more than one `source` is set, cloudflare-operator shuffles the list with `ipSources` and tries to fetch a valid IPv4 address, until the response is valid.
+If none of the `ipSources` returns a valid IPv4 address, cloudflare-operator will set the status of the `IP` object to `failed`.

 **Fetch your external IPv4 from a cloud provider**